Nancy Holt: Polar Circle and Star-Crossed

+In 1979, Nancy Holt was commissioned to do two works on the grounds of Miami University in Ohio, the temporary work Polar Circle and the permanent sculptureStar-Crossed.

 Solar Web

 Holt's Solar Web (1984–89) was one of three projects chosen by the Arts Commission of Santa Monica, California, after receiving proposals from 29 artists in 1984.
 The works were to form a new Natural Elements Sculpture Park scattered along the southern half of Santa Monica's beach.
-Called Solar Web, the $72,000 work would have stood up to 16 feet tall and been 72 feet long.
+Called Solar Web, the work would have stood up to 16 feet tall and been 72 feet long.
 It was a web-like network of black steel pipes pointed toward the ocean, designed to align with the sun and the planets in such a way that it marked the summer and winter solstices.
 The project was later abandoned after protests from oceanfront homeowners who complain the artwork will ruin their scenic views.

 Flow Ace Heating

 A functioning hot water system, Holt's Flow Ace Heating (1985) begins with a pipe that cuts through a gallery wall near the ceiling and grows into a complex configuration of linear form, punctuated by radiators, valve wheels, gauges and other instruments.
 The pipes (all warm to the touch) wrap around walls and extend into their rooms' centers where they blossom into large rectangles and loops.